sjud/leptos_tauri_from_scratch/README.md

         }
     }
 ```
-Here we're setting the server functions to use the url base we've input here.
+Here we're setting the server functions to use the url base that we access in our browser.
 I.e local host, on the port we specified in the leptos metadata.<br>
-Otherwise our tauri all will try to route server function network requests using it's own idea of what it's url is.
-Which is like `tauri://localhost` on macOs or something!
+Otherwise our tauri app will try to route server function network requests using it's own idea of what it's url is.
+Which is `tauri://localhost` on macOS, and something else on windows.
 <br>
-Since we are going to be getting API requests from different locations beside our server's domain let's set up CORs, if you don't do this your tauri apps won't be able to make server function calls.
+Since we are going to be getting API requests from different locations beside our server's domain let's set up CORS, if you don't do this your tauri apps won't be able to make server function calls because it will run into CORS erros.
 ```rust
             let cors = CorsLayer::new()
                 .allow_methods([axum::http::Method::GET, axum::http::Method::POST])
                 .allow_origin("tauri://localhost".parse::<axum::http::HeaderValue>().unwrap())
                 .allow_headers(vec![axum::http::header::CONTENT_TYPE]);
 ```
-And just layer it.
+Layer it.
 ```rust
                 .layer(cors)
 ```